-Hallucinogen-persisting perception disorder, or HPPD, causes a person to keep reliving the visual element of an experience caused by hallucinogenic drugs.
-But what do the flashbacks in HPPD feel like, what causes them, and how might they be treated?
+Hallucinogen-persisting perception disorder (HPPD) causes a person to keep reliving the visual element of an experience caused by hallucinogenic drugs.

 A person with HPPD has frequent visual disturbances.
 They do not relive any other aspects of a drug trip, only the part that involved vision.
 The way the flashbacks in HPPD affect a person’s vision can be frustrating and may cause anxiety.